-The members of the administrative and technical staff, and members of the service staff, of a mission who are Marshallese citizens or are permanently resident in the Marshall Islands shall be accorded immunity from jurisdiction, and inviolability, only with respect to official acts performed in the exercise of their functions.
-[P.L.
-1988-31, §4.]
+The members of the administrative and technical staff and members of the service staff, of a mission who are Solomon Island citizens or are permanently resident in Solomon Islands shall be accorded immunity from jurisdiction, and inviolability, only in respect of official acts performed in the exercise of their functions.

-§705.
-Withdrawal of diplomatic privileges and immunities.
+5 Withdrawal of diplomatic privileges and immunities

-Where the Minister is satisfied that the privileges and immunities accorded in relation to a mission of the Republic in any State, or to persons connected with that mission, are less than those conferred by or by virtue of this Chapter in relation to the mission of that State or to persons connected with that mission, he may, by order, withdraw, modify or restrict, in relation to that mission or to persons connected with that mission, such of the privileges and immunities so conferred to such extent as appears to him to be proper.
-[P.L.
-1988-31, §5.]
+Where the Minister is satisfied that the privileges and immunities accorded in relation to a mission of Solomon Islands in any State, or to persons connected with that mission, are less than those conferred by or by virtue of this Act then in relation to the mission of that State, or to persons connected with that mission, he may, by order, withdraw, modify, or restrict, in relation to that mission or to persons connected with that mission, such of the privileges and immunities so conferred to such extent as appears to him to be proper.